eutectic6337/TNbadge/README.md

 and encourage this by having LED power mutually exclusive with epaper power)

 ## design considerations
-minimal components on top allowing maximum space for silkscreen art
+minimal components on front allowing maximum space for silkscreen art

-full GND-connected fill on both top and bottom for even background under soldermask
+maximal GND-connected fill on both top and bottom for even background under soldermask

 flat empty space on back for LiPo battery to rest snug against PCB